 By the Rev. Dr. Ed Hird

-One of the most distinguishing marks of our Deep Cove/Seymour area is the Baden-Powell trail, named in honour of one of the greatest ‘trailblazers’ of the past century.
+One of the most distinguishing marks of the North Shore is the Baden-Powell trail, named in honour of one of the greatest ‘trailblazers’ of the past century.
 Baden-Powell blazed many new trails in the areas of physical education, character-building, spiritual growth for youth, and peace-making.

 Baden-Powell (B.P. as he is affectionately known) hardly knew his clergyman/headmaster father, as he died when B.P. was only 3 years old.
 Being raised without a dad gave him a keen appreciation of the need for boys to have healthy male role models.
 B.P. took little interest as a boy in school, preferring to act in school plays and explore the woods around his school.
 At age 19, he joined the Army where he served in India, South Africa, and the Mediterranean.
 From his Military scouting and reconnaissance experience, B.P. wrote a book entitled Aids to Scouting.
 It was published in 1899, just as he was becoming a well-known hero through bravely defending the South African town of Mafeking for 217 days.